 A significant source of the problem is excessive emphasis on dancing skills, and corresponding lack of attention to social skills.
 At a certain point learning more dancing skills becomes an end in itself and can actually become a source of anxiety, frustration, competitiveness and end-gaining (see Posture).
 Social tango, by contrast, requires patience, understanding and generosity (to yourself and others).
 Investing excessive effort on gaining more skills is not always conducive to an easy-going, friendly atmosphere, and to building and maintaining positive relationships.

 Equally dysfunctional are scenes where ostentatious expressions of gratitude is a way of marking the membership an ingroup, an inner circle, usually of a teacher and his students.
-This can leaving non-members or visitors feeling alienated, as the outgroup. there are also fake rituals like announcing the names of visitors from other countries.
+This can leave people who are not part of the club as well as visitors feeling alienated as the outgroup.
+There are also fake rituals such as announcing the names of visitors from other countries.
 This only helps to distance and exclude.
-All of these dynamics indicate that the tango scene is not really functional and the community is fake.
+All of these dynamics indicate that the tango scene is not really functional and the ‘community’ is fake.

 A good way to start is to express gratitude: to your teacher, students, partner, the DJ, and organiser, etc. Show that you enjoyed the class or the event, and show appreciation for their effort.
 Just this relatively minor effort will repay manyfold whereas failing to do so will leave people cold and unappreciated if they made a genuine effort.
-If, on the other hand, you feel that you cannot genuinely express gratitude, but that instead they should be thankful to you for bothering to turn up, you’re better off leaving the scene because you’re probably not enjoying it and so carrying on is defeating the purpose.
-No amount of dancing skills can substitute the feeling of genuine appreciation and inclusion, and lacking these is in the end defeating the purpose of what traditional tango is really all about, which is to share the enjoyment of great music in a friendly social atmosphere.
+If, on the other hand, you feel that you cannot genuinely express gratitude, but that instead they should be thankful to you for bothering to turn up, you’re better off leaving the scene because you are probably not enjoying it and sticking around would be defeating the purpose.
+No amount of dancing skills can equal the feeling of genuine appreciation and inclusion, lacking which would in the end be defeating the purpose of what traditional tango is really all about, namely, to share the enjoyment of great music in a friendly social atmosphere.